newnoiseworks/TowerStory/notes.md

 Either way, modding doesn't need to be thought of immediately, but to a light extent.

 Maybe.
 Need to keep researching.

+### 6.5.22 Making basic abstractions

+Right now a floor is a prototype basically.
+What should be the base abstractions containing the basic components of a building?
+With disrespect to the current contents of the prototype scene.

+- Building (this probably just needs to be represented in data, there may be a "city wide" type view"...
+OR, it could be the main scene, haha)
+- Floor
+- Room... ?
+  - Would have to figure out how to best assemble what's needed here vs. a floor
+    - given everything is dynamic this isn't too hard, maybe the "interior" walls can be drawn by a rooms' definition

+Other considerations -- how to format data; probbaly best to be somewhat flat / not get into nested issues early possible.

+Separating Floors & Room data makes sense.
+Currently one set of sets of x,y placements of tiles is fine for reprsenting multiple floor layouts w/n a building.
+Rooms can be indexed in a separate dictionary against their floors.
+Given "moving a whole floor" is an unlikely / understandably not supportable feature, this should be safe / with minimal error.

+That said it doesn't matter much at first.
+I can alter the disk / memory storage formats given this is a game pretty easily later on (famous last words).